Important Updates

 • LinkedIn

-The Department of Labor and Employment (DOLE) released supplemental guidelines clarifying the new immigration policies released on the employment of foreign nationals in the Philippines, which takes effect on June 23, 2025.
+The Department of Labor and Employment (DOLE) released supplemental guidelines clarifying the new immigration policies released on the employment of foreign nationals in the Philippines; however, the effective date has yet to be determined.

-First, as an update to the earlier released guidelines, the DOLE no longer requires employers to post job advertisements on the PhilJobNet and Public Employment Service Office (PESO) portals as part of the Labor Market Test (LMT) requirement for Alien Employment Permits (AEPs), although such postings are still encouraged.
-However, the newspaper job posting as part of the LMT remains mandatory.
+First, once implemented, the DOLE will no longer require employers to post job advertisements on the PhilJobNet and Public Employment Service Office (PESO) portals as part of the Labor Market Test (LMT) requirement for Alien Employment Permits (AEPs), although such postings are still encouraged.
+However, the newspaper job posting as part of the LMT will remain mandatory.

 Third, UTP or SDP will be required for companies that are: (1) registered under the Foreign Investment Act (FIA), employ foreign nationals, and receive fiscal incentives; (2) engaged in the operation of public utilities or critical infrastructure under the Public Service Act where foreign equity participation is allowed; or (3) recognized as strategic investments, including entities in sectors listed in the Strategic Investment Priority Plan or a comparable national development strategy.
 Once the UTP/SDP plan is submitted, the DOLE Regional Office (RO), through a Technical Working Group supported by the Bureau of Local Employment (BLE), will review the plan within five business days to ensure that it contains all the required information.
 Employers will be required to submit progress reports on implementation, attendance, and skills gained semi-annually (for one-year AEPs) or annually (for two- or three-year AEPs), which are signed by the employer, foreign national, and Filipino employees.
 Additionally, exemptions apply to foreign nationals not subject to AEPs, SEC-registered equity holders or investors, and roles deemed exempt by the TWG.